Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Alignment between the weight matrices and the pre-activation tangents

-This gives us the following proposition: \begin{proposition}[Alignment decomposition of NFA] \end{proposition} This alignment holds trivially and exactly if $K^{(\ell)}$ is the identity.
-However, the correlation can be high in trained networks even with non-trivial $K^{(\ell)}$.
+This gives us the following proposition: \begin{proposition}[Alignment decomposition of NFC] \end{proposition} This alignment holds trivially and exactly if $K^{(\ell)}$ is the identity.
+However, the correlation can be high in trained networks where $K^{(\ell)}$ is non-trivial.
 For example, in the chain monomial task (Figure~\ref{fig: Corrupted Ansatz}), $K^{(0)}$ is far from identity (standard deviation of its eigenvalues is $5.9$ times its average eigenvalue), but the NFA correlation is $0.93$ at the end of training.
 We also note that if $K^{(\ell)}$ is independent of $W^{(\ell)}$, the alignment is lower than in trained networks; in the same example, replacing $K^{(0)}$ with a matrix $Q$ with equal spectrum but random eigenvectors greatly reduces the correlation to $0.53$ and qualitatively disrupts the structure relative to the NFM (Figure~\ref{fig: Corrupted Ansatz}, rightmost column).
 We show the same result for the CelebA dataset (see Appendix~\ref{app: real datasets}).
-Therefore, the NFA has to do with the alignment of the left eigenvectors of $W^{(\ell)}$ with $K^{(\ell)}$ in addition to spectral considerations.
+Therefore, the NFA is a consequence of alignment between the left eigenvectors of $W^{(\ell)}$ and $K^{(\ell)}$ in addition to spectral considerations.